-Nevertheless, a significant part of Earth Sustaining Sciences’ research program over the last twenty years has been in building the capacity to rapidly identify, foster and culture the appropriate biological manifold organisms to effectively treat contaminated waters and soils, from only those microorganisms native to a rehabilitation or project area.
-In using this methodology, not only does Earth Sustaining Sciences remove the need to transport microorganisms across borders, but removes all risk of bio-contamination and foreign species introduction.
+Nevertheless, a significant part of Earth Sustaining Sciences Institute research program over the last twenty years has been in building the capacity to rapidly identify, foster and culture the appropriate biological manifold organisms to effectively treat contaminated waters and soils, from only those microorganisms native to a rehabilitation or project area.
+In using this methodology, not only does this remove the need to transport microorganisms across borders, but removes all risk of bio-contamination and foreign species introduction.
 It also promotes long term bioreactor stability and contributes to streamlining and cost effective reactor initiation; thus providing savings to the bottom line in combination with high level risk management and regulatory compliance.